-Paul is a strong believer in interdisciplinary work and has collaborated on projects with physicists, computer scientists and electronic and electrical engineers.
-His interest in the toxicity of metal ions has led to collaborations and publications with toxicologists, pharmacists and clinicians.
+Paul was a strong believer in interdisciplinary work and collaborated on projects with physicists, computer scientists and electronic and electrical engineers.
+His interest in the toxicity of metal ions led to collaborations and publications with toxicologists, pharmacists and clinicians.